VM-Mobile-SDK/nextgen-adsdk-android-release/README.md

 ## Add the repository dependency
-Add the repository to your settings.gradle file you have and set the correct credentials:
+Add the repository to your settings.gradle file you have and set the correct credentials:\
+(via gradle.properties or environment variables, you set in your OS)
 ```Groovy

 dependencyResolutionManagement {